Learn How to Overwinter This Fall-Flowering Favorite

 Every year in the fall, I suffer a bout of mum madness when garden centers and big boxes brim with cheery chrysanthemums.
 They produce lovely fall colors, but is fall really the best time to plant them?
-(The answer is no.) Here’s how to keep your mums alive through winter!
+(The answer is… it depends!)
+Here’s how to plant mums and keep them alive through winter!

 Why Mums Don’t Often Last Through Winter

-Gardeners in northern states where temperatures regularly dip below zero can lose even spring-planted hardy mums to winter.
+Gardeners in areas where temperatures often dip below zero (Zones 4 and colder) can lose even spring-planted hardy mums to winter, however.
 You can changes the odds in your favor by leaving the dead foliage on mums and asters instead of shearing them down for neatness.
-An Iowa State University study found that unpruned plants survive at much lower temperatures than those that were pruned.
+An Iowa State University study found that unpruned plants survive at much lower temperatures than those that were pruned; the foliage acted as extra insulation.
 Be sure to add 4 to 6 inches of mulch after the ground has frozen for even more protection.

-Potted mums from the florist or grocery store, as well as exotic types (like huge Football chrysanthemums, delicate Spiders, and Spoons), don’t survive cold winters either and are generally not good choices for landscapes.
+Potted mums from the florist or grocery store, as well as exotic or annual types (like huge Football chrysanthemums, delicate Spiders, and Spoons), are not as well suited to survive cold winters either and are generally not good choices for landscapes.
 They are not bred to be hardy; it’s their form, color, and size that are prized.
 Think of them as disposable holiday decor, along with the pumpkins you buy for Halloween or otherwise.